-Teach Your Kids to Give Using the Once-a-Month Strategy (February)
+Raise Big-Hearted Kids Using the Easy Once-a-Month Strategy (February)

-Every time I walk into work, every day I’m met with Gandhi’s words:
+Every time I walk into my job, teaching at a large public high school, I’m met with Gandhi’s words hanging on the wall.

 “Be the change you want to see in the world.”

-Last month I blogged about how much we loved working at Feed My Starving Children.
+Last month, in our quest to raise big-hearted kids, I blogged about how much we loved working at Feed My Starving Children.
 This month, we had an opportunity to work with this organization again and just had to take it.